amitsaha/amitsaha.github.io/content/docker-build-and-ephermal-port-issues.md

 3. If a packet matches our rule, forward it to the `MASQUERADE` target (`-j MASQUERADE`)
 4. Once in the `MASQUERADE` target, change the source port to be in the range 49152-61000 (`--to-ports 49152-61000`)

+## Learn more

 There's much to learn about [iptables](https://www.frozentux.net/iptables-tutorial/iptables-tutorial.html).
-The most relevant ones to be familiar with are:
+The most relevant ones for this post to be familiar with are:

 - [Chains](https://www.booleanworld.com/depth-guide-iptables-linux-firewall/#Chains)
 - [Masquerade target](https://www.frozentux.net/iptables-tutorial/chunkyhtml/x4422.html)